 Michelle M. Pinto is an Assistant Professor in the Intellectual Heritage Program.
-She received her Ph.D. in History & French Studies from New York University and is now engaged in a book manuscript project on the decolonization of French Africa in the twentieth century entitled "France and the Construction of African Nation-States: Africanization in Postwar French Africa, 1946-1966."
-This research cuts across European history, African/African diaspora history, and global history and has been funded by grants including the Fulbright Scholarship to France and the Robert Holmes Research Award for African Scholarship.
+She received her Ph.D. in History & French Studies from New York University.
+Her dissertation on the decolonization of French Africa in the twentieth century was entitled "France and the Construction of African Nation-States: Africanization in Postwar French Africa, 1946-1966."
+This research cut across European history, African/African diaspora history, and global history, and was funded by grants including the Fulbright Scholarship to France and the Robert Holmes Research Award for African Scholarship.

 Pinto has given invited research presentations at the Maison Française of New York University; at Columbia University's "Beyond France" University Seminar; at Johns Hopkins University's Roundtable Event, "New Directions in Twentieth-Century Histories of Sub-Saharan Africa"; and at the University of Pennsylvania's Africa Center.